Mehrnoushfzln/Software-Enngineering-26714484/README.md

 # Diagrams:

 The Entity Relation Diagram is a structural diagram that shows the relationship between entities in the bank database.
-This part is shown in "entity relation diagram 26714484.png"
+This part is shown in "Entity relation diagram 26714484.png"

 The Use Case Diagram is a behavioural diagram.
 This part is shown in "Use_case Bank diagram 26714484 .png"